mutty320/Chat-Room-application/README.md

 We consider a user as "active" by monitoring his fetch requests for the logged in users.

-For a gap greater then 10 seconds between request, a user will be deemed as non active and removed.
+For a gap greater then 10 seconds between request, a user will be deemed as non active and removed

-From the list (even though his session might still be active).
+from the list (even though his session might still be active).

 To evaluate this we use a component called "UserList"